-OverviewThe Abol Trail provides the most direct access to Baxter Peak, making it attractive to day hikers who arrive by car to the park's southern entrance and wish to start gaining altitude right away.
-The nearby Hunt Trail is less monotonously steep and offers wider views, but if you wish to see fewer Appalachian Trail through-hikers, or you just prefer a shorter and steeper route, then the Abol will be your choice.
-It is possible (though tiring and time-consuming) to continue on from Baxter Peak to South Peak, the Knife Edge, and Pamola Peak, but if your primary goal is a day trip over the Knife Edge then you should consider the Helon Taylor trail, which also has easy road access.
+is less monotonously steep and offers wider views, but if you wish to see fewer Appalachian Trail through-hikers, or you just prefer a shorter and more challenging route, then the Abol will be your choice.
+It is possible to continue from Baxter Peak to South Peak, the Knife Edge, and Pamola Peak, but if your primary goal is a day trip over the Knife Edge then you should consider the

 Waterproof boots are a good idea though not really needed if you watch your step.

-Check with the park rangers before planning a snow or ice climb - when we were there in October, the rangers had closed the top of the mountain for a day due to a couple of inches of snow.
-The Abol Trail would be very slippery with only a little snow or ice.
-I've climbed other New England peaks in icy conditions using just crampons and poles, but I wouldn't want to try it on this trail: arrest could be a real problem.
+Check with the park rangers before planning a climb in shoulder season - when we were there in October, the rangers had closed the top of the mountain for a day due to a couple of inches of snow.
+The trail up the rock slide would be very slippery with only a little snow or ice.
+I've climbed other New England peaks in icy conditions using just crampons and poles, but I wouldn't want to try it on the rock slide: arrest could be a real problem.
+See below.